spiceai/spiceai/README.md

 spice dataset configure
 ```

 You will be prompted to enter a name.
-Enter the same name you used when initializing the project in the previous step.
+Enter a name that represents the contents of the dataset
-`What is the dataset name? spice-demo`
+`What is the dataset name? eth_recent_transactions`

 Enter the location of the dataset:
 `Where is your dataset located? spice.ai/eth.recent_transactions`